omeka/omeka-s-enduser/docs/search.md

 	- Finally, there is a text field for you to enter the value you want the property to have.
 	- To find a resource ID, go to the resource and look at the URL in your browser's address bar.
 The numbers at the end of the URL are the resource ID.
 - **Search by class**: select one or more classes by which to search from the dropdown menu.
+- **Search by item set**: select one or more item sets from the dropdown menu.
+The results will display the items inside one or more of the sets you chose.
 - **Search by media presence**: select whether the results have media or do not have media.
+- **Search by ID**: enter one or more item identifier values.
+Users can supply a list of identifiers separated by commas (for example, "1, 5, 9, 12, 43, 44, 45").
+Only works for exact matches, not with wildcards or ranges.

-You can also select how to order your search results.
+Users can also select how to order their search results.

 ![Advanced item search fields as described](files/search_publicitems2.png)

 Searches by value, class, and item set allow a visitor to search by more than one input; they can use the "Add new" buttons (plus sign) to search with more than one search term.
 These search terms build - searching for two item sets will return all items in either item set, rather than only those items which are in both.

-Site visitors can remove value and item set searches using the red trash can icon to the right of those search options.
+Site visitors can remove value, class, and item set searches using the red trash can icon to the right of those search options.

 ### Advanced item set search
 Site visitors can access an advanced item set search from the Browse Items Sets page, if you have that page accessible.
 There is a link for Advanced search near the top of the Item Sets page.